 FPU (Flexible Polyurethane)

-Offering high impact strength, cycle life, and CLIP’s exceptional surface finish, FPU is a material without equal in the additive industry.
-It is designed to withstand repetitive stresses, making it ideal for tough enclosures, hinging mechanisms, and friction fits.
+Offering high impact strength, FPU is designed to withstand repetitive stresses, making it ideal for tough enclosures, hinging mechanisms, and friction fits.
 FPU is comparable to polypropylene.
+Read more.

 RPU (Rigid Polyurethane)